 '''

 shiftFootprintsByExperiment(

-df,

 out.dir = pasteDir(libFolder(df), "/pshifted/"),

 start = TRUE,

 stop = FALSE,

 top_tx = 10L,

 minFiveUTR = 30L,

 minCDS = 150L,

 minThreeUTR = if (stop) {

 30

 } else NULL,

 firstN = 150L,

 min_reads = 1000,

 min_reads_TIS = 50,

 accepted.lengths = 26:34,

 output_format = c("ofst", "wig"),

 BPPARAM = bpparam(),

 tx = NULL,

 shift.list = NULL,

 log = TRUE,

 heatmap = FALSE,

 must.be.periodic = TRUE,

 strict.fft = TRUE,

 verbose = FALSE

+)

 '''

-Arguments df

-out.dir output directory for files, default: pasteDir(libFolder(df), "/pshifted/"), making a /pshifted folder inside default bam file location start (logical) Whether to include predictions based on the start codons.
-Default TRUE. stop (logical) Whether to include predictions based on the stop codons.
-Default FASLE.
+$out. \verb"dir" output directory for files, default: pasteDir(libFolder(df), "/pshifted/"), making$ a /pshifted folder inside default bam file location start (logical) Whether to include predictions based on the start codons.
+Default stop (logical) Whether to include predictions based on the stop codons.
+Default p-shifting.

+TRUE.

+FASLE.
 Only use if there exists 3' UTRs for the annotation.
-If peridicity around stop codon is stronger than at the start codon, use stop instead of start region for p-shifting. top_tx (integer), default 10.
+If peridicity around stop codon is stronger than at the start codon, use stop instead of start region for top_tx (integer), default 10.
 Specify which % of the top TIS coverage transcripts to use for estimation of the shifts.
 By default we take top 10 top covered transcripts as they represent less noisy data-set.
-This is only applicable when there are more than 1000 transcripts. minFiveUTR (integer) minimum bp for 5' UTR during filtering for the transcripts.
-Set to NULL if no 5' UTRs exists for annotation. minCDS (integer) minimum bp for CDS during filtering for the transcripts minThreeUTR (integer) minimum bp for 3' UTR during filtering for the transcripts.
-Set to NULL if no 3' UTRs exists for annotation. firstN (integer) Represents how many bases of the transcripts downstream of start codons to use for initial estimation of the periodicity. min_reads default (1000), how many reads must a read-length have in total to be considered for periodicity. min_reads_TIS default (50), how many reads must a read-length have in the TIS region to be considered for periodicity. accepted.length accepted read lengths, default 26:34, usually ribo-seq is strongest between 27:32. output_format default c("ofst", "wig"), use export.ofst or wiggle format (wig) using export.wiggle ?
+This is only applicable when there are more than 1000 transcripts.

+minFiveUTR (integer) minimum bp for 5' UTR during filtering for the transcripts.
+Set to minCDS (integer) minimum bp for CDS during filtering for the transcripts minThreeUTR (integer) minimum bp for 3' UTR during filtering for the transcripts.
+Set to firstN (integer) Represents how many bases of the transcripts downstream of start codons to use for initial estimation of the periodicity.

+min_reads default (1000), how many reads must a read-length have in total to be considered for periodicity.

+min_reads_TIS default (50), how many reads must a read-length have in the TIS region to be considered for periodicity.

+accepted.lengths

+accepted read lengths, default 26:34, usually ribo-seq is strongest between 27:32.

+output_format

+$default\ c("ofst","wig"), use\ export.ofst\ or\ wiggle\ format\ (wig)\ using\ export.wiggle$ then call convert_to_covRleList to get much faster R objects.

+?
 Default is both.

-Options are: c("ofst", "bigWig", "wig", "bed", "bedo") For future coverage per nucleotide, we advice to do here ofst and bigWig for other genome browsers, then call convert_to_covRleList to get much faster R objects.
+Options are: c("ofst", "bigWig", "wig", "bed", "bedo") For future coverage per nucleotide, we advice to do here ofst and bigWig for other genome browsers, tx a GRangesList, if you do not have 5' UTRs in annotation, send your own version.
+Example: extendLeaders(tx, 30) Where 30 bases will be new "leaders".
+Since each original transcript was either only CDS or non-coding (filtered out).

 The wig format version can be used in IGV, the score column is counts of that read with that read length, the cigar reference width is lost, ofst is much faster to save and load in R, and retain cigar reference width, but can not be used in IGV.

 Also for larger tracks, you can use "bigWig".

-BPPARAM how many cores/threads to use? default: bpparam() tx a GRangesList, if you do not have 5' UTRs in annotation, send your own ver- sion.
-Example: extendLeaders(tx, 30) Where 30 bases will be new "leaders".
-Since each original transcript was either only CDS or non-coding (filtered out). shift.list default NULL, or a list containing named data.frames / data.tables with mini- mum 2 columns, fraction (selected read lengths) and offsets_start (relative posi- tion in nt).
+shift.list default NULL, or a list containing named data.frames / data.tables with minimum 2 columns, fraction (selected read lengths) and offsets_start (relative position in nt).
 1 named data.frame / data.table per library.
 Output from detectRibosomeShifts.

 Run ORFik::shifts.load(df) for an example of input.
-The names of the list must be the file.paths of the Ribo-seq libraries.
+The names of the list must be the file paths of the Ribo-seq libraries.
 Use this to edit the shifts, if you suspect some of them are wrong in an experiment.